hashicorp/design-system/website/docs/components/code-block/partials/code/how-to-use.md

 ### Title and description

-Optionally, you can pass a title or a description.
+Optionally, you can pass a title and/or a description.

 ```handlebars
 <Hds::CodeBlock